daratourt/SMOTE-vs-Undersampling-Methods-for-Class-Imbalance-in-Stroke-Prediction/README.md

-# Evaluating SMOTE and Generative Adversarial Networks (GANs) for Addressing Class Imbalance in COVID-19 Image Classification
+# Comparative Analysis of SMOTE and GANs on Imbalanced Health Data: Case Study of Stroke Prediction